strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 │       │   ├── en.json
 │       │   └── fr.json
 │       └── utils
-│           ├── getTrad.js        // getTrad function to return corresponding traduction
+│           ├── getTrad.js        // getTrad function to return the corresponding plugin translations
 |           └── axiosInstance.js  // axios with a custom config
 ├── package.json
 ├── server                    // Back-end of your plugin